 Duck valves need to be replaced every 1 to 3 months

 If your milk collection kit has a silicone duck valve

 , it needs to be replaced frequently as well.
 Replace these every 2-3 months if you use your pump less than once a day, and replace every 3 to 4 weeks if you pump more than once a day.
 Duck valves last a little bit longer than valve membranes, but still tend to be easily damaged or worn from use and washing.
 Sterilising also can make these wear a lot faster, so always have spare valves on hand to switch when you notice you have a suction problem.

 Backflow protector diaphragms need to be replaced every 3 to 6 months

-Just like the valve membranes, the diaphragms in the backflow protectors
+Just like the valves, the diaphragms in the backflow protectors

 Tubing needs to be replaced occasionally

 The backflow protector should prevent moisture from entering the tubing